 The last few years seems like we keep hitting new lows every month.
 From political (USA but other countries as well), to justice (with police and Black Lives Matter) to pandemics to climate crisis.
 Are we in a never-ending downward spiral?
 We don't think so, or at least, we aren't NECESSARILY so.
 In this course, you'll hear technically doable, economically viable solutions to the above problems and more.
 Our tools?
 Math, AI, materials science, robotics, end-user programming, advances in psychology, sociology, education and reasoning, all placed in a semi-coherent framework.
 Bring your toughest problems and we'll work with you to design new solutions if we don't have them already.

-In July 2020, Henry and Fry gave a workshop at the United Nations UNESCO Center for Peace.
-We anticipate an increasingly international perspective in this fall's course, as a result of that workshop.
+In July 2020, and Feb 2021 Henry and Fry gave a workshop at the United Nations UNESCO Center for Peace.
+We anticipate an increasingly international perspective in this spring's course, as a result of these workshops.

 ES.S40: How Science Can Enable a more Cooperative Future [3, 6, or 9 units]

 On Zoom only.

 You can register for the MIT course or audit it for free with permission obtained by emailing

 Why do people fight with each other in situations where it makes